 What is an orbital sander?

 An orbital sander is a high-technology gadget that has changed the way we sand metals, wood or plastic.
-Also known as finishing sanders this tool is used for small stock removal from the wood pieces in the final (finishing) stage or production.
+Also known as a finishing sander this tool is used for small stock removal from the wood pieces in the final (finishing) stage or production.
 This tool is very easy to control with one hand, thanks to its lightweight and small dimensions.

 The square/rectangular sheet that comes in contact with the wood, moves in small circular motions removing the stock from the surface.

 Sizes of Orbital finishing Sander:

 Orbital sanders have been so far claimed as the easiest to use & maintain tools.
 They do come in varieties and are categorized based on their sheet’s size.

 - 1/4 sheet